xinlet/xinlet.github.io/_pages/about.md

 I am open to a wide range of academic collaborations and would be glad to explore potential opportunities.

+Please note that this is my personal page.
+All content here is my responsibility and is not affiliated with or endorsed by my employer.

 Research Interest
 ======
 * High-dimensional statistics